The content on this page is marketing communication

 The purpose of conducting an enhanced due diligence assessment is to uncover and document climate-related risks and assess relative impact on double materiality.
 The following aspects must be assessed:

-Principal Adverse Impact emission indicators and their delta
+- Principal Adverse Impact emission indicators and their delta

-Transition Pathway
+- Transition Pathway

-Assessment of reputational risk and financial risk; with a corresponding engagement plan when necessary.
+- Assessment of reputational risk and financial risk; with a corresponding engagement plan when necessary.

 c.
 ESG Factsheet

-ESG Factsheets are being implemented for equityinvestment cases on an ongoing basis.
+ESG Factsheets are being implemented for equity investment cases on an ongoing basis.
 These ESG factsheets serve to document and navigate company-specific ESG factors including risks, opportunities, and a potential engagement plan.
 Traffic light indicators serve as a key feature informing the nature of each ESG factsheet.
-The colour of the traffic light is determined by the ESG team on the basis of material ESG data that is used as the basis for each factsheet.
+The colour of the traffic light is determined by the R&O Team on the basis of material ESG data that is used as the basis for each factsheet.
 These data include company-specific and material ESG factors, controversies, UN Global Compact status amongst other things.
 These data form a sum-of-the-parts consideration determining the traffic light assigned to the company.
 Portfolio managers, in turn, assess the traffic light and underlying ESG data and further populate the factsheet with qualitative information on how the ESG profile has impacted investment decisions as well as formulating potential engagement plans and KPIs.

 d.
 Active Ownership